-The essential materials required for iron flow battery production include iron, salt, and water, all of which are cheap, abundant, and nontoxic.
+The essential materials required for iron-air battery production include iron and a water-based electrolyte (commonly potassium hydroxide (KOH)), both of which are cheap and abundant.

 Iron is one of earth's most abundant materials, making up approximately 5% of the earth's crust.
-There are four main types of iron ore deposits from which iron is extracted: massive hematite, magnetite, and pisolitic ironstone.
-The extraction of iron ore takes place all over the world, with the largest producing countries being Australia, Brazil, the United States, and Canada.
-Iron ore is extracted by drilling or blasting and processed by a crusher to resize it for various applications.
-The demand for iron is expected to continue to increase in coming decades as the world requires steel for construction and infrastructure projects.
-However, the natural abundance of iron in the earth's surface means that it has a relatively low supply risk.
-The Royal Society of Chemistry (RSC) ranks the relative supply risk of iron at 5.2/10, compared to 6.7/10 for lithium129.
+The natural abundance of iron in the earth's surface means that it has a relatively low supply risk.
+The Royal Society of Chemistry (RSC) ranks the relative supply risk of iron at 5.2/10, compared to 6.7/10 for lithium108.